 What Is Tractor Grapple?

-If your land got filled with brushes or had to clear the roots after cutting down trees or anything of some sort, these tools would greatly help.
+If your land is filled with brushes or you need to clear the roots after cutting down trees or anything of some sort, these tools would greatly help.
 You can also use them to loosen the soil.
 These are very handy tools to use with tractors.

 What Are the Different Types of Tractor Grapple?